LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - The category data satisfies the category schema
 - Data is stored persistent for at least the entire runtime of the streaming pipeline
 - Provides at-least-once-delivery
+- Provides redelivery of data if lost or corrupted during transmission
-- Provides redelivery of data if the consumer wants to
+- Provides redelivery of data if the processor failed

 ### Processor